nextcloud/documentation/admin_manual/installation/source_installation.rst

    Red Hat Enterprise Linux may need to set new rules to enable installing Nextcloud.
 See :ref:`selinux_tips_label` for a suggested configuration.

 You can also use the `Nextcloud VM scripts <https://github.com/nextcloud/vm/>`_ to install directly on a clean Ubuntu Server.
-It will setup everything for you and include scripts for automated installtion of apps like; Collabora, OnlyOffice, Talk and so on.
+It will setup everything for you and include scripts for automated installation of apps like; Collabora, OnlyOffice, Talk and so on.

 .. _vm_label: